FOUND SUBJECTS at the Moonspeaker

 Of Bog People and Early Archaeologists (2013-08-28)

 Rawdon is also the source of the woefully persistent idea that bog bodies are the preserved remains of human sacrifices.
 I say woefully persistent not because it couldn't be true but because it is often accepted and repeated on flimsy evidence.
-As you can see even from just the text reproduced here, Rawdon's original suggestion is that the individual was sacrificed by Druids.
-The Druids may well have done such things, the trouble is we have primarily the Romans' word for it.
-The Romans were very fond of depicting nations especially resistant to their colonialism as cannibals and human sacrificers, which should sound both familiar and ironic.
-However, given what people knew at the time and the racist assumptions about the Irish*, the interpretation must have seemed quite obvious.
-Today, courtesy of carbon dating, we know that most bog bodies date from the Neolithic, long before the Druids were a going concern.
+As you can see even from just the text reproduced here, Rawdon's original suggestion is that the individual was sacrificed by druids.
+The druids may well have done such things, the trouble is we have primarily the romans' word for it.
+The romans, especially the one whose works are still most familiar, Julius Caesar, were very fond of depicting nations especially resistant to their colonialism as cannibals and human sacrificers, which should sound both familiar and ironic.
+However, given what people knew at the time and the racist assumptions about the irish,* the interpretation must have seemed quite obvious.
+Today, courtesy of carbon dating, we know that most bog bodies date from the neolithic, long before the druids were a going concern.
 The evidence archaeologists use to argue for the human sacrifice angle remains equivocal.

 The Language of the Land (2013-08-20)